wgalyen/Kimchi/README.md

 ## Troubleshooting and workarounds

-We collect a list of common workarounds for various websites in our [troubleshooting guide](./TROUBLESHOOTING.md).
+I collect a list of common workarounds for various websites in the [troubleshooting guide](./TROUBLESHOOTING.md).